- A level requirements: ABB

 This module will help students to develop the quantitative skills needed for ecology, marine biology and related subjects, including basic mathematics, statistics and computing.

-It will be delivered via a series of online lectures and activities.
+It will be delivered via a series of lectures, practical classes and problem-solving sessions.

 No mathematical knowledge above GCSE level will be assumed.